SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>processMappings</td>
 <td>boolean</td>
 <td>no</td>
-<td>If the value is false then the values will not be processed based on the device protocol mapping.
+<td>If set to false then the read values will not be processed based on the device protocol mapping.
 Default is true.</td>
 </tr>
 <tr>
 <td>tagType</td>